 - To familiarize patrons with the genres and formats, as well as authors and illustrators, of contemporary literature for children.

-- To provide literacy materials (Big Books, class and group sets of novels, flannel boards, magnetic letters and numbers, pocket charts) appropriate for small group and whole class literacy instruction and subject integration.
+- To provide literacy materials appropriate for small group and whole class literacy instruction and subject integration.

-- To provide mathematical materials appropriate for small group and whole class instruction and subject integration.
+- To provide STEAM (science, technology, engineering, art, and mathematics) materials appropriate for small group and whole class instruction and subject integration.

 - To provide assistance to users in identifying, locating, and using assistive technology devices.
 Patrons can learn how to: